oglimmer/fulgens/README.md

 SchemaVersion | string | Required.
 Must be "1.0.0"
 Name | string | Required.
-The name of the software Vagrant | object | Defines how a vagrant VM should be spun up JavaVersions | array of strings | If a software requires a certain version(s) of java, this attribute can document and limit those compatible versions By default the script will not change JAVA\_HOME.
-Though on macOS the script will provide a parameter to switch  Java (respectively JAVA\_HOME) to 1.8, 9 or 10.
-To document the compatibility one can set JavaVersions in the config section.
-As said on macOS this also defines the possible values for the "-j" parameter.Java version this project is compabile with.
-On macOS this value will be used with /usr/libexec/java_home
-UseHomeM2 | boolean | Default is false, if set to true ~/.m2 will be used for Vagrant and Docker environments BuildDependencies | object | Defines additional apt or npm packages needed for a build Dependencycheck | array of strings | shell code to execute to check if a dependency or prerequisite is ok
+The name of the software Vagrant | object | Defines how a vagrant VM should be spun up UseHomeM2 | boolean | Default is false, if set to true ~/.m2 will be used for Vagrant and Docker environments BuildDependencies | object | Defines additional apt or npm packages needed for a build Dependencycheck | array of strings | shell code to execute to check if a dependency or prerequisite is ok